reimo22/Coffeeling/README.md

 # ITCFinal

 # TODO
-* add content, upload assets
+* about us, contact, menu pages
-* about us, contact, menu
+* reponsive for mobile and tablet resolution